defkef/defkef.github.io/_posts/2017-01-11-finding-composable-abstractions.markdown

 2. Construction of meaning
   - Define the interface
   - Define the parts and their relationships
-  - Avoid corner cases while you can.
-Corner cases are multiplicate when you compose them.
+  - Avoid corner cases while you can, they are multiplicate when you compose them
   - Focus on composition
 3. Implementation
+  - Revist your physical metaphor, it contains the answer
   - Refactoring to achieve meta-properties

 [approach]: https://www.youtube.com/watch?v=jJIUoaIvD20